spslater/targpg/README.md

 ## Usage
 ```
-usage: targpg [-h] [-V] [--add [ADD ...]] [--create] [--extract [EXTR ...]]
+usage: targpg [-h] [-V] [-v] [-q] [-c] [-p PASSFILE] [-a [ADD ...]] [-x] [-u] [-d DIR]
-              [--passfile PASSFILE] [--list] [--unique] [--update]
-              [--output] [--directory DIRECTORY]
-              archive
+              [-e [EXTR ...]] [-o] [-l] archive

 manage secure archive containing sensative docs

 positional arguments:
-  archive               tar archive secured by gpg symetric password
+  archive               tar file secured by gpg symetric password

 optional arguments:
   -h, --help            show this help message and exit
   -V, --version         show program's version number and exit
+  -v, --verbose         more verbose output
+  -q, --quite           supress output
+  -c, --create          create the file without confirmation if it does not exist
+  -p PASSFILE, --passfile PASSFILE
+                        file with archive password stored in it
-  --add [ADD ...], -a [ADD ...]
+  -a [ADD ...], --add [ADD ...]
                         add files to the archive
-  --create, -c          create the file without confirmation if it does
-                        not exist
-  --extract [EXTR ...], -e [EXTR ...]
-                        extract the files from the archive, if no files given
-                        a prompt will ask
-  --passfile PASSFILE, -p PASSFILE
-                        file with archive password stored in it
-  --list, -l            list the contents of the archive
-  --unique, -x          only add unique files, if the file exists an error
+  -x, --unique          only add unique files, if the file exists an error is thrown
-                        is thrown
-  --update, -u          overwrite existing files if any being passed in match
+  -u, --update          overwrite existing files if any being passed in match
-  --output, -o          directory to extract files to
-  --directory DIRECTORY, -d DIRECTORY
+  -d DIR, --directory DIR
                         when adding files, do it relative to this directory
+  -e [EXTR ...], --extract [EXTR ...]
+                        extract the files from the archive, if no files given a prompt will ask
+  -o, --output          directory to extract files to
+  -l, --list            list the contents of the archive
 ```

+### create
+Auto create the archive if it does not already exist.

+### passfile
+Load the password of the archive from a file instead of stdin.

 ### add
 Add new files to the archive.
 If the `--unique` flag is used, then existing